Modularity of higher theta series I: cohomology of the generic fiber: Base change transformations

 \begin{defn} The outer square in \eqref{eq: pushable square} is called \begin{itemize} \item {\em pushable}, if $a$ is proper. \item {\em pullable}, if $a$ is quasi-smooth.
 In this case, we call the relative dimension $d(a)$ the {\em defect} of the pullable square $(A,B,C,D)$. \end{itemize} \end{defn}

-Note that the notion of a pushable or pullable is invariant under flipping the square about the diagonal connecting $A$ and $D$.
+Note that the notion of the outer square of \eqref{eq: pushable square} being pushable or pullable is invariant under flipping the square about the diagonal connecting $A$ and $D$.

-\begin{example} Here are some examples of pushable squares: \begin{enumerate} \item A square whose reduced classical truncation is Cartesian. \item A square where $f$ and $f'$ are proper. \item A square where $g'$ is proper and and $g$ is separated and representable in derived schemes. \end{enumerate} The pushability of (2) is implied by the pushability of (3) using the flipping symmetry, but we highlight it to make contact with previous constructions in the literature (see Example \ref{ex: pull-push f proper} below).
+\begin{example} Here are some examples of pushable squares: \begin{enumerate} \item A square whose reduced classical truncation is Cartesian. \item A square where $f$ and $f'$ are proper. \item A square where $g'$ is proper and $g$ is separated and representable in derived schemes. \end{enumerate} The pushability of (2) is implied by the pushability of (3) using the flipping symmetry, but we highlight it to make contact with previous constructions in the literature (see Example \ref{ex: pull-push f proper} below).
 Some special cases of the above examples are observed in \cite[\S 1.1.6]{Var07}. \end{example}

-\begin{example} Here are some examples of pullable squares: \begin{enumerate} \item A square whose reduced classical truncation is Cartesian. \item A square where $f$ and $f'$ are smooth. \item A square where $g'$ is quasi-smooth and $g$ is smooth. \end{enumerate}Indeed, in the last case, $\wt g:\wt B\to B$ is also smooth since $g$ is, hence $a$ is quasi-smooth since $g'=\wt g\circ a$ is quasi-smooth.
+\begin{example} Here are some examples of pullable squares: \begin{enumerate} \item A square whose reduced classical truncation is Cartesian. \item A square where $f$ and $f'$ are smooth. \item A square where $g'$ is quasi-smooth and $g$ is smooth. \end{enumerate} Indeed, in the last case, $\wt g:\wt B\to B$ is smooth (as the base change of the smooth morphism $g$).
+Then because $g'=\wt g\circ a$ is quasi-smooth, we learn that $a$ is quasi-smooth.

 The pullability of (2) is implied by that of (3) using the flipping symmetry, but we highlight it because it will be of special importance.
 Some special cases of the above examples are observed in \cite[\S A.2]{GV20}. \end{example}